 There are currently no posted events.

-In honor of Hispanic Heritage Month 2018, U.S. Congressman Darren Soto will recognize nine individuals in Central Florida for their invaluable contributions to the community.
-The honorees' biographies were submitted into the Congressional Record and they will receive official Congressional Certificates.
+Kissimmee, FL – In honor of Hispanic Heritage Month 2020, U.S. Congressman Darren Soto held a virtual ceremony recognizing twelve individuals from Florida’s Ninth District on their impact and contributions to the Latino community.
+The honorees' biographies were submitted into the Congressional Record.

 In The News